Mahya lights

 Mahya lights are decorative lights which are strung up between the minarets of Turkish mosques to form illuminated words or pictures on festive occasions such as Eid al-Fitr (Ramazan Bayramı), Eid al-Adha (Kurban Bayramı), on Kandil nights, and throughout the holy month of Ramadan.

 Mahya lights are a unique part of traditional Turkish festivities.
-They can also occasionally be seen on some mosques in the Balkans, such as in Bosnia-Herzegovina, Albania, North Macedonia, northeastern Greece, and other countries which were formerly part of the Ottoman Empire.
+They can also occasionally be seen on some mosques in the Balkans, such as in Bosnia and Herzegovina, Albania, North Macedonia, northeastern Greece, and other countries which were formerly part of the Ottoman Empire.

 Etymology

 The word mahya is derived from Ottoman Turkish mâhiyye (ماهيه) which translates to "monthly" or "of the month", ultimately from Persian mâh (ماه), meaning "month".
 This is in reference to the lights being put up mainly during the month of Ramadan.
 In some Arabic sources the word is spelt maḥyā (محيا), a verbal noun that means "reviving (of the night)"; the similarity is coincidental and the two words are otherwise not etymologically related.